wp-plugins/amazon-link/readme.txt

 * New Feature - Add 'List Price' and 'Offer Price' Keywords
 * Bug Fix - correct multi-ASIN argument handling
 * Bug Fix - fix typo in UpgradeSettings.php

+= Development Version =

+* New Feature - Re-organise Settings pages and update Contextual Help
+* New Feature (BETA) - Add Redirect links an 'Extras' plugin to create links in the form `www.domain.com/al/0123456789` that auto redirect to the appropriate Amazon site.

 == Installation ==